The Difference Between Half SBS 3D and Full SBS 3D

 Nowadays nearly all 3D TVs can convert the 3D input in a variety of different formats on the fly to frame-sequential format for display, this saves great effort for 3D viewers.
 Among the different input formats, side-by-side 3D is definitely the most popular one.
 SBS 3D can be divided into Full SBS 3D and Half SBS.
 So what's the difference between Half SBS and Full SBS?
+How to convert 2D contents to 3D SBS video?
 If you have no idea about them, read on for details.

 How SBS 3D Works?